themaximalist/thinkabletype/README.md

 #### Initialize with data

-You can also initialize HyperType with an list of nodes and connections (called Hyperedges).
+You can also initialize Thinkable Type with an list of nodes and connections (called Hyperedges).

 ```javascript
 const hyperedges = [